-Our work in the Alabama

-Restoration Area will focus

-on restoring and conserving

-habitat and replenishing and

-protecting wildlife such as

-sea turtles, marine

-mammals, birds, and oysters.

-We will also provide and

-enhance recreational

-opportunities, restore water

-quality, and restore habitats

-on federal lands.
+Our work in the Alabama Restoration Area focuses on restoring and conserving habitat and replenishing and protecting wildlife such as sea turtles, marine mammals, birds, and oysters.
+We are also providing and enhancing recreational opportunities, restoring water quality, and restoring habitats on federally managed lands.